Panning for Gold: Model-X Knockoffs for High-dimensional Controlled Variable Selection: Methodology

 where $q$ is the target FDR level (or $\tau = +\infty$ if the set above is empty).
 Then the procedure selecting the variables controls the modified FDR defined as

 The slightly more conservative procedure, given by incrementing the number of negatives by one,

 and setting $\Sh = \{j: W_j\geq \tau_+\}$, controls the usual FDR,

-These results are non-asymptotic and hold no matter the dependence between the response and the covariates. \end{theorem} The proof is the same as that of Theorems 1 and 2 in \citet{RB-EC:2015}---and, therefore, omitted---since all we need is that the null statistics have signs distributed as i.i.d.~coin flips.
+These results are non-asymptotic and hold no matter the dependence between the response and the covariates\rev{---in fact, they hold \emph{conditionally} on the response $y$}. \end{theorem} The proof is the same as that of Theorems 1 and 2 in \citet{RB-EC:2015}---and, therefore, omitted---since all we need is that the null statistics have signs distributed as i.i.d.~coin flips \rev{(even conditionally on $y$)}.
 Note that Theorem~\ref{thm:main} only tells one side of the story: Type I error control; the other very important side is power, which leads us to spend most of the remainder of the paper considering how best to construct knockoff variables and statistics.